Adaptive MCMC with online relabeling: Convergence results

-for any bounded function $f$. \end{theo} It is easily checked (by using Lemma~\ref{l:lemmaFromAistats}) that, when the function $f$ is invariant to permutations in the group $\mathcal{P}$, $\pi_{\theta}(f) = \pi(f)$ for any $\theta \in \TsetR$.
-A careful reading of the proof of this theorem (see the remark in Section~\ref{sec:thcvg}) shows that for such a function $f$, when the sequence $(\theta_t)_{t \geq 0}$ is stable but does not necessarily converge, it holds, almost surely,
+It is easily checked (by using Lemma~\ref{l:lemmaFromAistats}) that, when the function $f$ is invariant to permutations in the group $\mathcal{P}$, $\pi_{\theta}(f) = \pi(f)$ for any $\theta\in\TsetR$.
+A careful reading of the proof of this theorem (see the remark in Section~\ref{sec:thcvg}) shows that for such a function $f$, when the sequence $(\theta_t)_{t \geq0}$ is stable but does not necessarily converge, it holds, almost surely,

-Finally, Theorem~\ref{th:ergodicity} yields the ergodicity of stable AMOR. \begin{theo} Let $\beta\in (1/2,1]$, $\gamma_\star >0$, and $\param^\star \in \cL$.
-Let $(X_t, \theta_t)_{t\geq 0}$ be the sequence generated by Algorithm~\ref{figPseudocodeStableAMOR} with $\gamma_t \sim \gamma_\star \, t^{-\beta}$ when $t\rightarrow+\infty$.
-Under Assumptions \ref{a:target} and \ref{a:limitSet},
+Finally, Theorem~\ref{th:ergodicity} yields the ergodicity of stable AMOR. \begin{theo} Let $\beta\in(1/2,1]$, $\gamma_\star>0$, and $\param^\star\in\cL$.
+Let $(X_t, \theta_t)_{t\geq0}$ be the sequence generated by Algorithm \ref{figPseudocodeStableAMOR} with $\gamma_t \sim\gamma_\star t^{-\beta}$ when $t\rightarrow+\infty$.
+Under Assumptions \ref {a:target} and \ref{a:limitSet},